Admission for U.S. citizens and permanent residents/immigrants

 Official transcripts are not required for the admissions application and should not be mailed.

 - Graduate School online application.
-The Graduate School strongly encourages all applicants to use the web application (if you are truly unable to use the web application, e-mail email@example.com).
+The Graduate School requires all applicants to use the web application (if you are truly unable to use the web application, e-mail firstname.lastname@example.org).

 - Application fee.
 The application fee must be received and recorded by Graduate Admissions prior to the application deadline.
 We strongly recommend paying this fee electronically using the web application.
 Note that in order to use the web application, you must pay the fee online using a MasterCard or Visa card (both credit and debit cards are accepted) or a TeleCheck (an online “check” taken from your existing checking account).

-- GRE (Graduate Record Examination) General Test scores, taken within the past five years, as of the date your application is submitted.
+- GRE (Graduate Record Examination) GREs are strongly encouraged from all applicants this year.
+If you have taken the GREs within the last 5 years, you are required to submit your scores.
+General Test scores, taken within the past five years, as of the date your application is submitted.
 Applicants should report their scores in the online application, and also have an official score report sent directly to the Graduate School by the Educational Testing Service.
 GRE reporting code is 4854 (no department code).
 If reporting codes are not offered as a choice when taking your test, select University of Washington Graduate School (institution).
+Important: It can take up to two weeks after your testing date or report request for UW to receive your scores, so the GRE should be taken/scores requested no later than November 1 to ensure your scores arrive by the November 16 application completion deadline.

 - For Ph.D. applicants: Please provide a sole-authored academic writing sample, roughly 10-30 pages long, that demonstrates your research competence and your ability to produce original scholarship.
 This might be a thesis chapter, a journal publication, a seminar paper, or something similar.
 If necessary, edit your paper for length before submitting it with your application.
 The admissions committee will read your paper to evaluate your writing competence, the clarity of your argument, and the depth of your analysis and insight.